apache/artemis-website/README.md

-Apache ActiveMQ Website
+Apache Artemis Website
 =======================

-This is the repository for the Apache ActiveMQ website, hosted at [activemq.apache.org](https://activemq.apache.org/).
+This is the repository for the Apache Artemis website, hosted at [artemis.apache.org](https://artemis.apache.org/).

 How it works
 ------------
 This branch of the repo contains the source files that are used to generate the HTML that ultimately gets pushed to the site.
 When a commit is made to the branch, a Jekyll build is automatically performed in CI and the generated site output committed back to the `asf-site` branch within the `output` directory.
-The generated content on `asf-site` is then automatically published to the live web server at https://activemq.apache.org/.
+The generated content on `asf-site` is then automatically published to the live web server at https://artemis.apache.org/.

 See the *Contributing* section below for more.